An all-encompassing view

 You can also watch our video update on the Digital Funds range.

-The fund’s pro-cyclical positioning (overweight small and mid caps) has been favourable.
-The fund’s sector positioning as well, thanks in particular to three big bets: the overweight in real estate and the underweight in technology and energy.
-A few stocks stood out in particular, such as SÜSS MicroTec (semiconductors) and CECONOMY (technology).
-The portfolio reviews out in September were marked by an increase in positions in the financials and utilities sectors.
-Among the outflows were mainly stocks from the consumer discretionary, industry and paper sectors.
-The finance sector becomes the fund’s main overweight, just ahead of real estate, followed by consumer discretionary and media.
-The fund is underweight in consumer staples, materials and energy.
-Germany becomes the top weighting at 20.9%, followed by France at 19.9% and Italy at 17.8%.
+The fund’s sector positioning was favourable: the overweighting of financials and the underweighting of technology and consumer staples practically offset the overweighting of small- and mid-cap stocks.
+The portfolio reviews carried out in November were marked by increased positions in the utilities and healthcare sectors.
+Among the outflows were mainly industrial and media stocks.
+Finance remains the fund’s main overweight, ahead of real estate, media, consumer discretionary and industrials.
+The fund is underweight in the consumer staples, utilities, materials and energy sectors.
+Germany represents the largest weighting at 22%, followed by Italy at 20.1% and France at 19.7%.
 Italy remains the most overweight country, and France the most underweight.